top of page

 15. Snowy Window Scenes

-Use white crayons or chalk on dark paper to create frosty window views.
+Use white crayon or chalk on black or dark blue paper to create frost patterns and snowy views.
+The reversed color palette makes these stand out.

 16. Glittery Snow Scenes